kyma-project/lifecycle-manager/docs/contributor/02-controllers.md

 To determine the cluster to sync to, fields in **.spec.remote** are evaluated.
 This allows the use of ModuleTemplate CRs in a cluster managed by Lifecycle Manager while Kyma Control Plane is in a different cluster.

+### Fetching the ModuleTemplate

+The Kyma Controller uses the ModuleReleaseMeta CR to fetch the correct ModuleTemplate CR for a module.
+The ModuleReleaseMeta should have the name of the module.
+The Kyma Controller uses the channel defined in the Kyma.Spec to fetch the corresponding module version from the ModuleReleaseMeta channel-version pairs.
+If there is no entry with the channel defined in Kyma.Spec, an error will be thrown.
+The Kyma Controller then fetches the ModuleTemplate which has the name of modulename-version from the ModuleTemplate CRs available in the Kyma Control Plane.

+If there is no ModuleReleaseMeta CR present for the module, the Kyma Controller lists all the ModuleTemplates in the Control Plane and then filters them according to the Kyma.spec.channel

 ### Remote Synchronization

 The Kyma CR in Kyma Control Plane shows the initial specification and the current status.
 To install a module, Lifecycle Manager uses the specification from the remote cluster Kyma CR.